 Substantive changes to the HPC-approved project prior or during construction shall require review and approval by the HPC.
 For such changes, the applicant shall submit one copy of the original application and a description of the proposed changes as well as any supporting documentation to illustrate the effect or noneffect of such proposed changes.
 Consideration of such changes shall be placed at the top of the HPC's agenda at the next regularly scheduled meeting or may be considered for approval by a Chair/staff review.

 Demolition or removal.
 If the structure or any part thereof is deemed to be "contributing" and therefore has historic and/or architectural significance, no demolition or removal of the structure from the premises may take place until after an initial meeting with the HPC and a subsequent public hearing.
-Presentation of a conceptual plan for reuse of the property shall be required prior to the approval to move and/or demolish the structure.
+Presentation and approval of an application for construction, alteration, or reconstruction at the property shall be required prior to the approval to move and/or demolish the structure.
 Efforts may be taken to either mitigate or to eliminate the demolition or removal through informal discussions among the applicant, the Chair of the HPC, and the City Building Official.
 In addition, the HPC may delay its final decision for up to an additional 60 days over and above the usual two-meeting requirement for a decision in order to obtain an independent opinion from a licensed professional engineer regarding the structural integrity of the property.
 A final decision on demolition or removal must be rendered no later than 120 days after the initial application unless delayed by federal, state or local holidays, severe weather or other natural disasters, emergencies, or unless an extension is agreed to by the applicant and the HPC.
 If the structure is noncontributing, the HPC may address the application for demolition or removal without a hearing.

 Interior features.
 The HPC shall consider only exterior features and shall not consider interior arrangements except to the extent that an interior alteration affecting the exterior is required by law or disability of owner or tenant.